-With the adoption of the Sustainable Development Goals (SDGs) by the United Nations in 2015, Sustainability has taken center stage in public policy debates at global, national and local levels.
-This class introduces and explores the concepts of social, economic and environmental sustainability.
-We consider ethical foundations, indicators, tools for analysing synergies and trade-offs among different goals, and public policies and governance options for achieving sustainability.
-A particular focus is on the political economy of interactions between the state, business and NGOs, and on the dynamics between international and domestic levels of policymaking.
+With the adoption of the United Nations' Sustainable Development Goals (SDGs) in 2015, sustainability has taken center stage in public policy debates at global, national and local levels.
+This class introduces and explores the concept of sustainability and its social, economic and environmental dimensions.
+Climate change will serve as the core case study linking all three elements.
+We will consider normative foundations, indicators, tools for analysing synergies and trade-offs among different goals, as well as public policies and governance options for achieving sustainability.
+A particular focus is on the political economy of interactions between the state, business and NGOs in devising public policy for sustainability.
 The tools taught in this course are rooted mainly in economics and political science, but their application will be non-formal throughout.
-Note that this is not a class in Corporate Social Responsibility (CSR).
+Note that this is not a class in development economics or Corporate Social Responsibility (CSR).

 This seminar is offered in the open enrolment programme and as part of the Executive MPA programme.